PreciousChicken/blog/content/posts/vercel-apollo-server-react.md

 ## GraphQL Server

-Vercel expects serverless functions to be located in a folder named *api*, so this needs to be created:
+Vercel expects serverless functions to be located in a folder named *api*, so create this first:

 ```bash
 mkdir api